Americans who left cruise trade one quarantine for another

 TOKYO (AP) — Americans Cheryl and Paul Molesky decided to trade one coronavirus quarantine for another.

-The couple from Syracuse, New York, made the decision to cut short a 14-day quarantine on the Diamond Princess cruise ship in the port of Yokohama, near Tokyo, to be flown back to the United States.
-But they knew that if they were allowed to leave the ship, they’d have to spend another two-week quarantine period at a U.S. military facility to make sure they don’t have the new virus that’s been sweeping across Asia.
+The couple from Syracuse, New York, cut short a 14-day quarantine on the Diamond Princess cruise ship in a Japanese port to fly back to the United States.
+But leaving the ship meant they had to spend another two-week quarantine period at a U.S. military facility to make sure they don’t have the new virus that’s been spreading in Asia.

+Japan’s Defense Minister Taro Kono tweeted Monday that Japanese troops helped transport 340 U.S. passengers on 14 buses from Yokohama port to Tokyo’s Haneda airport.
 About 380 Americans were on the cruise ship.
-The Japanese defense ministry said around 300 of them had been making plans to leave.
-Some Americans disembarked Sunday night and boarded buses to take them to Tokyo’s Haneda Airport.
 The U.S. State Department said later that two charter flights carrying cruise ship passengers had departed Tokyo and were on their way to the United States.

-Canada, Hong Kong and Italy said they were planning similar flights of passengers.
+Australia, Canada, Hong Kong and Italy were planning similar flights of passengers.

+Cheryl sent The Associated Press a video of her and her husband, Paul, boarding the plane with other Americans.

+“Well, we’re exhausted, but we’re on the plane and that’s a good feeling.
+Pretty miserable wearing these masks though, and everybody had to go to the bathroom on the bus,” she said.

-The U.S. Embassy in Tokyo said Washington was evacuating the Americans because the passengers and crew members on board the Diamond Princess were at a high risk of exposure to the virus.
+The U.S. said it arranged the evacuation because people on the Diamond Princess were at a high risk of exposure to the virus.

+The State Department announced later that 14 of the evacuees received confirmed they had the virus but were allowed to board the flight because they did not have symptoms.
+They were being isolated separately from other passengers on the flight, the U.S. State and Health and Human Services said in a joint statement.

-The Americans were being flown to Travis Air Force Base in California and Lackland Air Force Base in Texas.
-After arriving in the U.S., all of the passengers will need to go through another 14 days of quarantine — meaning they will have been under quarantine for a total of nearly four weeks.
+The Americans were flown to Travis Air Force Base in California and Lackland Air Force Base in Texas.
+After arriving in the U.S., all of the passengers must go through another 14 days of quarantine — meaning they will have been under quarantine for a total of nearly four weeks.
 Other governments, including Canada and Hong Kong, also will require the passengers to undergo a second 14-day quarantine.

-Molesky also said she was getting concerned about the rising number of patients on the ship.
+Molesky also said she was worried about the rising number of patients on the ship.

 “It’s a little bit scary with the numbers going up of the people being taken off the ship for the (virus), so I think its time to go.
 I think its time to cut our losses and take off,” she said.